DungxNguyen/Graph_DP_Algorithms/README.md

 Algorithms in this sub-section are implemented using Scala 2.
 The scala environment and project's dependencies can be automatically retrieved by [sbt](https://www.scala-sbt.org/) tool.
 In the first run, go to the directory (densest_subgraph) and run "sbt compile".
 Sbt will create an environment with appropriate libraries and compile all source files.

-To run the differentially private densest subgraph algorithm, run "sbt "runMain densest.algorithm_name network epsilon delta repeat".
+To run the differentially private densest subgraph algorithm, run "sbt "runMain densest.algorithm_name network_file output_file subgraph_output_file epsilon delta repeat".
 The semantics of the parameters are the same with the above sub-section.
 For example, to run the sequential algorithm with epsilon = 0.1, delta = 0.0000001, and 10 times:
 "sbt "runMain densest.sequential 0.1 0.00000001 10"".

-Because the output of densest subgraph detection algorithm is a subgraph, the output of the algorithms will consist of 2 files: densest_\*.txt and densest_\*_sub.txt
+Because the output of densest subgraph detection algorithm is a subgraph, the output of the algorithms will consist of 2 files: output_file and subgraph_file

 The first file looks like this: